b-rodrigues/wontrun/README.md

 ## Installation

-`{retrex}` is not available on CRAN, but you can install the development version of retrex like so:
+`{wontrun}` is not available on CRAN, but you can install the development version of retrex like so:

 ``` r